ebinizaah/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with Python

-Repository for automating AWS with Python
+Repository for a Cloud AWS Course *Automating AWS with Python*